 Training of Police Evidence Technicians (PETs) is the responsibility of the BFO where PETs are assigned.
 The PET Coordinator was appointed in January 2013.
 During our last review, we reviewed all of the current PETs' training records, and found that all (100%) had received adequate training.
-We observed that it was particularly significant that four recently hired PETs had received training in evidence collection and recognition during the first month they were on the job.
-The training of these four new PETs has continued to progress.
-In the past six months, the new PETs have attended DNA Training (three days), Evidence Packaging (two days), Basic Crimes Scene Investigation (one week), and the Police Services Technician (two weeks) training.

-While the Department had made progress in training for its PETs, it has not yet developed a documented plan for their training.
-We will follow OPD's progress in establishing a policy for training its PETs.
+During this review, two PETs were included in our random sample.
+Both had received adequate training.
+As we observed in our last report, new PETs have attended DNA Training (three days), Evidence Packaging (two days), Basic Crimes Scene Investigation (one week), and the Police Services Technician (two weeks) training.
+The PET Coordinator advised that he is drafting policy that would require PETs to receive initial basic training and, thereafter, continuing professional training, as we noted in our last report, we will continue to follow OPD's progress in establishing a policy for training its PETs.